PrefectHQ/prefect/docs/tutorials/first-steps.md

 Running a Prefect flow manually is as easy as calling the annotated function &mdash; in this case, the `my_favorite_function()`.

+Run your code in your chosen environment.
 Here's what the output looks like if your run the code in a Python script:

 <div class="terminal">
 ```bash